alvarosantamariagomez/sari/www/about.md

 [<a href="#contents" target="_self">Go to top of document</a>](#contents)

 ### II.
 Plot controls
-Once the format of the series is set, this block allows plotting/resetting the time series and removing points/outliers (see details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section).
+Once the format of the series is set, this block allows plotting/resetting the time series and removing points/outliers.

-Note that most of the options and features activated while analyzing the series in one of the components will still be active when changing the tab/component (if using a 3D series) or the column number (if using a 1D series).
-This implies that, when changing the series component, the visualization of the new series will not be available until all the selected features are computed.
-This allows fitting the same model for different components of the series or different series in the same input file, although it may also slow down the initial visualization of the series.
-It is recommended to deactivate the options that are not needed to have a faster and smooth transition between coordinate components.
-Also bear in mind that a model that has been adjusted in one series, may fail for another (for instance if fitting a logarithmic/exponential decay).
+Outliers can be removed automatically using a residual threshold or a normalized residual threshold.
+They can also be selected and removed manually (see more details in the [<a href="#interactive-operation" target="_self">Interactive operation</a>](#interactive-operation) section).

+The `all components` option changes between removing outliers for each coordinate component independently or from all components simultaneously, which is useful if one wants to join the results from each coordinate component into a single file afterwards (a NEU/ENU file for instance).
+This works also when analyzing different columns using the 1D series format.

+The `include in file` option will keep the removed outliers in the downloaded results file as commented lines.

+<b><span style="color: red;">NEW FEATURE:</span></b> the new option `Scrolling` enables/disables the vertical scrolling of the left panel.
+By default the scrolling is enabled.
+When disabling it, the user will be able to take a screenshot of the full web page with the plots and all the input parameters that were used to make the plots, which is very convenient for sharing/archiving a specific analysis, making reports or marking assignments.
+The quality of the full page screenshot may depend on the browser/extension used.
+Alternatively, the user can download the full SARI interface from the web browser (usually by pressing Ctrl+s) into an HTML file together with the corresponding web files in a separate directory with a similar name.
+The downloaded HTML file represents a frozen SARI session (i.e., not connected to the server) that can be reopened later in the web browser even offline.
+The advantage of the HTML page compared to the fixed screenshot is that all the numeric values are available to be selected and copied, so the same analysis can be easily replicated in a fresh session.
+However, before opening the HTML file in a web browser, it needs to be modified first.
+A Bash script called `SARIwebpage.sh` available [here](https://github.com/alvarosantamariagomez/sari/blob/main/SARIwebpage.sh) does the modifications automatically.
+Note: At this moment, the values of the UI interface including the selected options are only saved in the HTML file when using Mozilla Firefox.
+Other web browsers I have tested (Google Chromium and its derivatives: Google Chrome, Microsoft Edge and Opera) do not keep this information when saving the web page.
+I hope this bug will be fixed in a next Chromium et al. update.

 <h3 id="ancillary-information"></h3>
 [<a href="#contents" target="_self">Go to top of document</a>](#contents)